 Match

-function provides a powerful way to handle different types of input and return corresponding outputs based on the input type, like a type-safe switch
+The match function provides a powerful way to handle different types of input and return corresponding outputs based on the input type, like a type-safe switch statement.

 Case Record API